mapzen/opzworks/README.md

 Perform [start|stop|bounce|rolling] operations on an Elastic cluster.

-The host from which this command is originated will need to have access to the the target systems via private IP and assumes port 9200 is open and available.
+The host from which this command is originated will need to have access to the target systems via private IP and assumes port 9200 is open and available.

 This is a very rough implementation!